craignicholson/tensorflow_oscon/README.md

 * https://www.python.org/downloads/windows/
 * python-3.5.2-amd64.exe

-1. Click Advanced on install and change the directory so we can easily setup the  environmental paths
+1. Click .exe and choose Advanced on install and change the directory so we can easily setup the environmental paths.
-2. Set the directory to C:\Python35 (Or your choice)
+2. Set the directory to C:\Python35 (Or your choice).
 3. Finish the install.

 #### Add Environment Variables